 While using a knife to slice food into small pieces is definitely do-able, using a mandoline is so much quicker and, let's be honest, so much more fun.

 I wanted to give it a try, so I purchased the Prepworks by Progressive Adjust-A-Slice Mandoline and put it to the test.

 What is a mandoline slicer anyway?

 Let's talk for a minute about this.
 What is a mandoline slicer?
 This is a tool used for slicing vegetables and fruit to make your work in the kitchen easier.
-Take a look at the video above for a visual idea on this.

 Here's a video on how to use a mandoline slicer.

 - You can purchase this (or any) adjustable mandoline slicer from multiple sites online or in-store.
 I bought this one from Amazon, but they are frequently sold at Bed Bath & Beyond, Kohl's, Target, and even Home Depot.

 - They come in all different price ranges starting around $10 and going up to $60.
 This one is on the lower price end on Amazon, around $12 when I bought it.